15 Best Trout Flies for June

 Dry flies are particularly useful because they can mimic the adult stages of flies, which tend to be plentiful in June and the summer months.

-Emergers replicate the larva stage emerging to the the surface to become an adult.
+Emergers replicate the larva stage emerging to the surface to become an adult.
 These patterns are great used in tandem with both nymphs and dry flies.

 6. Parachute Adams